ayubshaikh1695/hack-ideas/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run json-server`

+Runs the json server.\
+Open [http://localhost:3001/employees](http://localhost:3001/employees) to view the response from /employees endpoint from json.db file in the browser.

+Open [http://localhost:3001/challenges](http://localhost:3001/challenges) to view the response from /challenges endpoint from json.db file in the browser.

 ### `npm test`